Graduates of the Security & Safety Engineering programme have multiple career pathways in the field of safety and security.

 "The broad range of security and safety topics taught on the course were a solid foundation which have enabled me to find answers to the many questions which come up in a production company."

-As the manager in charge of Safety, Health & Environment in a Nestlé plant, Simon Lonau is not only responsible for occupational safety, but is also involved in project management, contractor management, health and environment management, sanitation and security."Whether it's technology and maintainance, quality management, production planning or facility management - every day I have a new challenge," says Lonau.
+As the manager in charge of Safety, Health & Environment in a Nestlé plant, Simon Lonau is not only responsible for occupational safety, but is also involved in project management, contractor management, health and environment management, sanitation and security."Whether it's technology and maintenance, quality management, production planning or facility management - every day I have a new challenge," says Lonau.

 An accident during a holiday job was what originally interested Simon Lonau in the subject of "occupational safety".
 He also wanted a job where he would use his communication skills intensively.
 He likes the fact that as an occupational safety expert, he can combine both interests: "The challenge in occupational safety is to pack the formalities so that the staff actually realize why it is important for them."